Congratulations on your acceptance to UT Austin College of Pharmacy, Pharm.D. Program

 - Fall 2018 tuition fee bill due: Tuesday, September 4th, by 5pm.

-You can also view the P1 Fall 2018 Schedule. (available in early April)
+You can also view the P1 Fall 2018 Schedule. (available in late May)

 Introductory information regarding New Student Orientation (NSO) will be provided by Assistant Dean Bryson Duhon in early July.
 Please wait patiently for dates/times and detailed updates.